 The pressures of medical school can have a major impact on students’ mental health and wellness.
-A group of medical students recently gathered to discuss these pressures and maintaining mental health during medical school.
-Learn what an expert had to say about taking care of yourself during medical school and how students are taking their own steps toward improving their own mental health and wellness.
+In an AMA Annual Meeting session, one expert offered insight on taking care of yourself during medical school.
+As part of the interactive portion of the session, students offered their own anecdotes on how they take steps toward improving their own mental health and wellness.

-“Doctors actually live pretty healthy lives,” Joshua Nathan, MD, said to medical students at the 2016 AMA Annual Meeting.
-“If you look at the mortality rates, we tend to live at least as long if not longer than other people.”
+“Doctors actually live pretty healthy lives,” Joshua Nathan, MD, said to medical students.
+“If you look at the mortality rates, we tend to live at least as long if not longer than other people.

-“Where we suffer the most is mental health,” he said.
+“Where we suffer the most is mental health,” said Dr. Nathan, a psychiatrist and behavior health medical director at the Lake County Health Department and Community Health Center in Waukegan, Illinois.
 “Depression and anxiety can certainly interfere with being empathetic.
-We have to talk about mental health and wellness in students without stigmatizing it.”
+We have to talk about mental health and wellness to students without stigmatizing it.”

 Barriers to mental health: From the student perspective